tenzir/example-plugin/README.md

 # Tenzir Example Plugin

-This is an example plugin for Tenzir.
+This is an example plugin for Tenzir, adding a `trim` operaotr that removes whitespace from string fields.

 ## Build and run